vfarcy/hexoskelet/source/_posts/Nodejs-installation-failed-on-Windows-7.md

     Error : ENOENT, stat 'C:\Usesrs\User\Appdata\Roaming\npm'

-I goggled stackoverflow and found out that someone had the same issue on windows 8.
+I googled stackoverflow and found out that someone had the same issue on windows 8.
 He was answered the root cause was a missing `npm` folder.

 So I created a `npm` folder in the `'C:\Usesrs\User\Appdata\Roaming\'` and everything worked fine.